flutter/website/src/content/release/breaking-changes/material-design-3-token-update.md

 Widgets that have been using these roles with their default value might look different.

-Additionally, the Material 3 tokens also updated the border color of Chips from `ColorScheme.outline` to `ColorScheme.outlineVariant` to improve visual hierarchy between chips and buttons.
+Additionally, the Material 3 tokens updated the border color of Chips from `ColorScheme.outline` to `ColorScheme.outlineVariant` to improve visual hierarchy between chips and buttons.
 Chips (`Chip`, `ActionChip`, `ChoiceChip`, `FilterChip`, and `InputChip`) that have been using the chip border tokens may